vogeljason/test-23/README.md

-This test was conducted using Laravel 10.10 as the framework.
+This test was conducted using Laravel 10.10 as the framework and php 8.2.
 The key files are

  - routes/web.php - determines new url routes